albertod34/Msc-Omics-Data-Analysis/README.md

 # Msc-Omics-Data-Analysis
-Here you can find my tasks on different fields of the Master
+Here you can find my tasks on the different fields of the Master